sdss/sdsstools/README.md

 `get_config` returns an instance of [Configuration](https://github.com/sdss/sdsstools/blob/5af8339d2696d92e122b4195272130101b54daa7/src/sdsstools/configuration.py#L162), which behaves as a dictionary but allows to dynamically reload the configuration from a new user file by calling `load()`.

-`sdsstools.configuration` includes two other tools, `merge_config`, that allows to merge dictionaries recursively, and `read_yaml_file`, to read a YAML file.
+`sdsstools.configuration` includes two other tools, `merge_config`, that allows to merge dictionaries recursively, and `read_yaml_file` to read a YAML file.

 ### Extending a YAML file